RecursiveByte/AkiraHire/README.md

 - 🎓 Recruitment-related guidance
 - 🛠 Explain workflows

-It doesn't modify jobs or applications—it simply assists users with information and guidance.
+It doesn't modify jobs or applications it simply assists users with information and guidance.

 ---